music-soul1-1/fire-notes/README.md

 <p align="center"><br><img src="https://github.com/music-soul1-1/fire-notes/assets/72669184/5642a9ae-b6db-431e-bd74-8a0c702fbc32" width="128" height="128" /></p>
 <h3 align="center">FireNotes</h3>

 This is a notes and to-do application.
-Web version (the only tested version currently) is built with [Next.js](https://nextjs.org/).
+Web version is built with [Next.js](https://nextjs.org/).

+Mobile version is [available](https://github.com/music-soul1-1/fire-notes-mobile) now.

 Windows version uses [Tauri](https://tauri.app/).
 Note that it was not tested or built yet.